Zero Based Budgeting

 Zero-Based Budgeting Meaning and Definition

-Zero based budgeting in management accounting involves preparing the budget from the scratch with a zero-base.
-It involves re-evaluating every line item of cash flow statement and justifying all the expenditure that is to be incurred by the department.
+Zero-based budgeting in management accounting involves preparing the budget from scratch, that is, with a zero-base.
+It involves re-evaluating every line item of the cash flow statement and justifying all the expenditures a department will incur.

-Thus, zero-based budgeting definition goes as a method of budgeting whereby all the expenses for the new period are calculated on the basis of actual expenses that are to be incurred and not on the incremental basis which involves just increasing the expenses incurred in the previous year at some fixed rate.
+Thus, the definition goes as “a method of budgeting whereby all the expenses for the new period are calculated on the basis of actual expenses that are to be incurred and not on the differential basis which involves just changing the expenses incurred taking into account change in operational activity.”
 Under this method, every activity needs to be justified, explaining the revenue that every cost will generate for the company.

-Contrary to the traditional budgeting in which past trends or past sales/expenditure are expected to continue, zero-based budgeting assumes that there are no balances to be carried forward or there are no expenses that are pre-committed.
+Contrary to traditional budgeting, in which past trends or past sales/expenditures are expected to continue, zero-based budgeting assumes that there are no balances to be carried forward or there are no expenses that are pre-committed.
 In the literal sense, it is a method for building the budget with zero prior bases.
-Zero-based budgeting lays emphasis on identifying a task and then funding these expenses irrespective of the current expenditure structure.
+It emphasizes identifying a task and then funding these expenses irrespective of the current expenditure structure.